- 0-60 mph in 3.9 seconds

 The Z4 is most at home on twisting single-lane roads that stretch forever, but it can handle track duty, too.

 Even though the Toyota Supra and the BMW Z4 are mechanically related, they are different cars for different purposes.
 The Supra is a street racer, for the fortunate youthful few living out their “Fast and Furious” fantasies or more mature drivers yearning to relive their own youth.
 The Z4 is a roadster made for cruising at speed.
-On the track or around town, the Z4 works to deliver an engaging driving experience, earning an 8.0 of 10 in performance.
+On the track or around town, the Z4 works to deliver an engaging driving experience, earning an 8 for performance.

 The two engine choices in the Z4 let it be enjoyed as a peppy cruiser or a trackable thrill ride.
 The base sDrive30i is powered by a 255-hp 2.0-liter turbo-4 with an 8-speed automatic transmission that generates 295 pound-feet of torque.
 That torque comes on early and maintains from 1,550 rpm to 4,400 rpm.
 Even though there is no manual transmission, the diminutive paddle shifters are a perfect match for the quick shifting 8-speed automatic that provides plenty of passing power and enough pop from a stop to leave traffic behind.
 It hits 60 mph in 5.2 seconds.